 Will Turkeys Lose the Skills to Survive?

 While industry turkeys are very productive in controlled conditions, we need to maintain productive varieties that retain the ability to breed naturally, raise young, and support themselves at range.
 Such self-sufficient animals are vital for conserving a gene pool of traits that can adapt to future changes.
 In 1997, The Livestock Conservancy conducted a census of breeding stock of traditional turkeys in hatcheries and found only 1,335 head across all varieties.
 It began to actively promote the breeding and marketing of heritage turkeys for Thanksgiving.
-By 2006, the total of heritage breeding birds had increased to 10,404.
-However, this dropped to 738 in 2015.
+By 2006, the total of heritage breeding birds had increased to 10,404, with 1163 of the Black variety recorded.
+However, the latter dropped to 738 in 2015.

 Conservation Status: Classified as threatened on The Livestock Conservancy’s conservation priority list.
 The organization promotes breeding rugged, robust, and productive birds.
 Not only have heritage turkey varieties become endangered, but much knowledge of traditional husbandry relevant to these birds is out of print.
 The Livestock Conservancy has pooled traditional and modern knowledge and compiled manuals and free downloads for turkey breeders and keepers.

 In the UK, the Norfolk Black turkey is at risk of extinction and is prioritized on the Watchlist of the Rare Breeds Survival Trust.